 When You’re Done, You’re Done

 While we understand that deadlines are important, they aren’t more important than your health, especially if you’re going through a pregnancy.
-So, here’s the rule of thumb: When you leave the office, LEAVE YOUR WORK AT THE OFFICE!
+When you leave the office, leave your work at the office!

-Going back to our prior tip, rest and relaxation is important.
+Rest and relaxation are important.
 If you’re focused on work at home, then you’re not fulfilling that R&R need.

-Your health (and by proxy the child’s/children’s health) should always come first and foremost throughout a pregnancy or a surrogacy.
+Your health should always come first and foremost throughout a pregnancy or a surrogacy.
 Ensuring that you’re taking care to manage work-life balance goes a long way to maintaining good health.

 To learn more about the surrogacy process or to start an application, please click here.